bexis/BexisTest/ReadMe.md

 Note that all actions themselves are wrapped in a `assert.isFulfilled()`.
 This pattern allows for easier debugging, as the test report will show which exact step failed with the respective error message.

+## Hints

+* Using `page` you have full access to the page itself.
+A documentation of the available functions can be found [here](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md).

+* If you call a function of `page` that uses a callback, consider that this callback runs in a different context, so it does not have access to the local test variables.
+To transfer variables back and forth, use serializable variables and the respective way of passing parameters to the callbacks.
+The same extents to accessing libraries (e.g., jQuery in the browser context) and other code fragments.

+* When you action trigger some asynchronous operation like an AJAX request or an animation, use a `waitFor()` next to suspend the text execution until the async operation has finished.
+This may wait for events like an element to (dis)appear or an navigation to finish.

+* If possible at all, don't use `waitFor()` with times (integers).
+This is bound to fail when the execution is delayed due to network issues or any other effect.
+Preferably wait for elements to appear.

+* Common operations should be moved to [utilities](#utilities), so they can be reused in other tests.
+Examples include selecting a menu entry or the login-logout-procedures.

+* If you want to test the same component with different inputs, consider using a generator function, that takes the inputs as parameters and execute the test.
+That way you remove unnecessary duplicate code.

+* Make sure you validate or enforce all your assumptions when starting a test.
+Possible side effects from previous tests include, e.g., the current login status.

 ## Control which tests are run